lake-thomas/leafy-spurge-demography/README.md

 ## Remote Sensing and Species Distribution Models (SDMs)

-This repository explores the benefits of remote sensing, particularly satellite imagery, as a powerful tool for collecting information on the spatial distribution and abundance of invasive species.
+This repository explores the benefits of remote sensing, particularly satellite imagery, as a powerful tool for collecting information on the spatial distribution and population trends of invasive species.
 The focus is on developing convolutional neural networks that integrate time-series remote sensing data to enhance the accuracy of predictions.

 ## Study Focus: Leafy Spurge

 We concentrate on leafy spurge (Euphorbia virgata; Euphorbiaceae) in Minnesota, USA.
 Leafy spurge is among the most economically damaging invasive plant in the US, with total costs exceeding $1 billion.
-The study uses Landsat scenes from 2000 to 2020 to build deep learning convolutional neural networks, incorporating remote sensing data for predicting the probability of occurrence and inferring population growth/decline.
+The study uses Landsat time-series scenes from 2000 to 2020 to build deep learning convolutional neural networks, incorporating remote sensing data for predicting the probability of occurrence and inferring population growth/decline.

 ## Repository Structure